Designing Reactive Micro-Environments for Selective Chemical Transformations

-- Identify relevant chemical descriptors that govern the catalytic behavior of these microporous solids
+- Identifying relevant chemical descriptors of catalytic behavior

 - Understanding processes that regulate zeolite self-assembly and crystal growth

 - Developing synthetic methods to control zeolite nanoscale fabrication

 Current research topics in our laboratory are described below.
 A summary of our research capabilities can be found here.

 Acid-Base Cooperativity for Carbon-Carbon Coupling

 Forming carbon-carbon (C-C) bonds is essential in organic synthesis, and aldol condensation reactions provide pathways to convert carbonyl compounds and oxygenates into higher value products for fuels, chemicals, and pharmaceuticals by combing C-C coupling with oxygen removal.
 These reactions are catalyzed by Lewis acid-base site pairs found in metal oxides and zeolite Si-O-M ensembles.
 Basic lattice oxygen (O) sites function cooperatively with isolated metal cations (M) to activate 𝛼-C-H bonds and generate bound enolates that react with polarized carbonyl molecules at the Lewis acid site to form 𝛼,𝛽-unsaturated aldehydes and ketones.
 Our objective is to understand how the structure and binding strength of acid-base site pairs in zeolites, along with cooperative interactions between solvent molecules, reactive intermediates, and the extended catalyst surface, can be modulated to activate the target adsorbates and affect differences in condensation turnovers and product selectivity between competitive C-C coupling reactions.